 Inside: If you are homeschooling without knowing your “why”, you run the risk of quitting after your first rough week (or month).
 These books can help you determine your “why” for homeschooling, define what a good education means to YOU, and give you the confidence you need to homeschool for the long-haul.

 When I first started homeschooling, I had no idea what I was doing, or why I was doing it.
 Like many homeschool moms, I tried to replicate school at home, and as you can probably guess, that didn’t go well.

-Faced with the horrifying possibility that I was failing at this whole homeschool thing, I took a giant step back.
+Faced with the horrifying possibility that I was seriously failing at this whole homeschool thing, I took a giant step back.
 We basically unschooled for several months (in retrospect, you could have called it deschooling).

 I used those months to do some serious soul-searching and a whole lot of reading.
-I needed to know why, why was I homeschooling at all when it was seriously counter-cultural and felt like an extremely risky experiment most days.
+I needed to know why.
+Why on earth was I homeschooling at all when it was seriously counter-cultural and felt like an extremely risky experiment most days?!

 I was not homeschooled.
 My parents have been educators in private and public schools most of my life.

 I am a rule-follower by nature – I don’t typically leave the beaten path.
 So I needed a lot more than vague ideas if I was going to continue homeschooling.

 I finally feel confident and convinced that my choice to homeschool is the best one for my kids and for our family as a whole, and I owe that confidence and conviction largely to these books.

 When homeschooling first crossed my mind, I think the desire came from the vague idea that homeschooling was better.
 That idea had no support whatsoever at the time, although now, I’ve done enough reading to be 100% convinced that homeschooling is the better choice.

 And the vague idea that homeschooling was somehow “better” was not enough to sustain me through the difficult days ahead.